jianzhnie/machine_learning_notes/deep-learning/self-supervised/Contrastive Representation Learning.md

 ### Hard Negative Mining

 Hard negative samples should have different labels from the anchor sample, but have embedding features very close to the anchor embedding.
 With access to ground truth labels in supervised datasets, it is easy to identify task-specific hard negatives.
-For example when learning sentence embedding, we can treat sentence pairs labelled as “contradiction” in NLI datasets as hard negative pairs (e.g. [SimCSE](https://lilianweng.github.io/lil-log/2021/05/31/contrastive-representation-learning.html#dropout-and-cutoff), or use top incorrect candidates returned by BM25 with most keywords matched as hard negative samples ([DPR](https://lilianweng.github.io/lil-log/2020/10/29/open-domain-question-answering.html#DPR); [Karpukhin et al., 2020](https://arxiv.org/abs/2004.04906)).
+For example when learning sentence embedding, we can treat sentence pairs labeled as “contradiction” in `NLI` datasets as hard negative pairs (e.g. [SimCSE](https://lilianweng.github.io/lil-log/2021/05/31/contrastive-representation-learning.html#dropout-and-cutoff), or use top incorrect candidates returned by `BM25` with most keywords matched as hard negative samples ([DPR](https://lilianweng.github.io/lil-log/2020/10/29/open-domain-question-answering.html#DPR); [Karpukhin et al., 2020](https://arxiv.org/abs/2004.04906)).

 However, it becomes tricky to do hard negative mining when we want to remain unsupervised.
 Increasing training batch size or [memory bank](https://lilianweng.github.io/lil-log/2021/05/31/contrastive-representation-learning.html#memory-bank) size implicitly introduces more hard negative samples, but it leads to a heavy burden of large memory usage as a side effect.